-In your request for setting down for trial and judgment, you must give the clerk a list of the names and addresses of all the people you want to call as witnesses.
+In your request, you must give the clerk a list of the names and addresses of all the people you want to call as witnesses.

 The credibility and competency of an expert witness may be useful in supporting the arguments you present as part of your case.

 For example, if your application concerns poorly executed work, it may be in your interest to call an expert witness such as a plumber or a building construction engineer.

 Only an expert witness can attest to:

 - the poor quality of the work;